-For emergency service or a tree safety assessment in Shamokin Dam, PA, call Cipres Tree Service now!
+For tree planting or stump removal in Shamokin Dam, PA, call Cipres Tree Service for expert advice and service!

 "Shamokin" /ʃəˈmoʊkɪn/, or "Shahëmokink" in the Delaware language, and Schahamokink in another Algonquian language, means "place of eels."
 The borough name is also derived from a 10-foot-tall (3.0 m) dam that was built across the Susquehanna River in the 19th century.
 The dam supported steamboat ferries run by Ira T. Clement, which transported goods and people between Shamokin Dam and the city of Sunbury on the Northumberland County side of the river.
 These ferries operated from 1772 until the Bainbridge Street Bridge was built in 1907.
 The dam also provided water to the Susquehanna Division of the Pennsylvania Canal System, which was constructed on the western bank of the river.
 The dam was destroyed by ice in March 1904.
 Shamokin Dam is distinct from the city of Shamokin, Pennsylvania, which is located to the east.